Video Presentations and Tips

 How to Record and/or Upload Your Video Presentation

-Presenters have the option to record their 12-minute (if oral) and 3-minute (if poster) presentations within our submission system or to upload an external video file of their presentation.
+Poster presenters have the option to record their 3-minute presentations within our submission system or to upload an external video file of their presentation.
 Please review our presenter tips above prior to recording your video.
 You may re-upload or re-record your video as many times as you need prior to the August 31 deadline.

 Option 1: Record Video Within Submission System

 To record your presentation within our submission system, please login and scroll down to your abstract listing.
 Click the Record Presentation button next to the Upload buttons.
 We strongly recommend doing a test recording of 15-20 seconds to ensure everything is being captured correctly.
 When you are ready to record, click the Record Presentation Video button and follow the prompts to connect your microphone, camera, and presentation screen.
 When you are ready, click Record.
 There will be a countdown and audio cues to prompt you.
 When you are finished presenting, click the red Stop button.
 You can preview your recording and elect to either upload it or discard and re-record.
 The recording will consist of a large view of your presentation and a smaller view of you presenting.
 Further instructions can be found here and here.

 - Use Chrome (preferred) or Firefox.
 Chrome will allow you to stop the recording using their floating screen display control.

 - Close all unnecessary applications and tabs to optimize memory and computer processing.